-Thanks to your generous support in 2016, World Bicycle Relief’s Bicycles for Educational Empowerment Program (BEEP) began Buffalo Bicycle distributions at Umoja Secondary School in Eldoret, Kenya.
+Thanks to your generous support, World Bicycle Relief’s Bicycles for Educational Empowerment Program (BEEP) began Buffalo Bicycle distributions at Umoja Secondary School in Eldoret, Kenya.
 With bicycles, students at Umoja are rising – and thriving.

-Since 175 bicycles were distributed at the school more than a year ago, performance has increased by 50%.
+Since 175 bicycles were distributed at the school in 2015, performance has increased by 50%.
 Students – girls in particular – have more control of their time, increased confidence and are recording better grades.

 Through BEEP, 70% of bicycles are distributed to girl students.
 Prioritizing girls’ education makes a significant impact in their individual futures, as well as those of their families and communities.